The finance major is designed to prepare students for careers in financial management in all types of businesses, firms and financial institutions.

 At graduation, Fisher College of Business graduates:

-The Fisher College of Business undergraduate finance program was recently ranked 10th in the nation (U.S. News and World Report, 2015).
+The Fisher College of Business undergraduate finance program is ranked 12th in the nation (U.S. News and World Report).

 Interested in a business career?